 Why Maui is a Paradise for Sunset Chasers

 Maui sunsets are a feast to the eyes, as the sky transforms into a kaleidoscope of colors from pale pinks to blazing oranges.
-The west coast of the island offers numerous vantage points to observe these stunning spectacles, and therefore it is a paradise for sunset lovers.
+The West Coast of the island offers numerous vantage points to observe these stunning spectacles, and therefore it is a paradise for sunset lovers.
 With its tropical warm weather, Maui is an ideal destination for outdoor activities such as snorkeling, surfing, and hiking, which can be fulfilling daytime activities, followed by a relaxing sunset-watching experience to usher in the evening.

 The glow of sunset is reflected on a Maui beach.